ThamiRoneo/db_week1/README.md

 ### What you’ll need:
 - Access to a computer with internet access
-- A code editor (e.g., Visual Studi Code)
+- A code editor (e.g., Visual Studio Code)
 - Drawing software (e.g., Draw.io, Visual Paradigm) for the bonus question.

 <br/>